-The Diabetes Research Group in Newcastle has applied MR spectroscopy to elucidate the abnormal storage of fat and glycogen in both liver and muscle in Type 2 diabetes.
+The Diabetes Research Group in Newcastle has applied MR spectroscopy and imaging to elucidate the abnormal storage of fat and glycogen in pancreas, liver and muscle in Type 2 diabetes.
 Type 2 diabetes is escalating as a national public health problem, and the rapidly rising incidence in younger people will certainly be followed by premature coronary and stroke disease.

-It is now clear that Type 2 diabetes is caused by abnormal fat storage.
+Our work has shown that Type 2 diabetes is caused by abnormal fat storage accumulation in the pancreas.
 Research on how this may be reversed is available.
 Application of a newly developed magnetic resonance method has allowed the importance of the pancreas fat content to be evaluated.

 We have shown that there is no intrinsic abnormality in mitochondrial ATP production in muscle of people with Type 2 diabetes.